Binging Bubbly in France: Champagne Day Trip From Paris

 Should You Take a Day Trip From Paris to Champagne?

 I’d say so!
 When visiting an iconic urban destination like Paris, leaving the city to discover the more rural parts of a country can take you to some truly exceptional hidden gems.
 A day away from the hustle and bustle of a metropolis can serve as a much needed break during an extended trip as well—whether you’re escaping to the Cotswolds from London or to Frederiksborg Castle from Copenhagen.
-In this case, however, you’ll be commuting to a relatively famous corner of France, named after none other than it’s namesake alcoholic export: Champagne!
+In this case, however, you’ll be commuting to a relatively famous corner of France, named after none other than its namesake alcoholic export: champagne!

 Before diving into the merits of this region, it’s important to note this is a true day trip—in that you’ll be traveling about an hour and a half each way and the trains run on somewhat erratic schedules, so you can’t just leave whenever you feel like it.
 If you’re looking for a shorter, potential half-day trip with easy access back to the city, you’re better suited to travel to the Palace of Versailles.
 Assuming you do have a full day to spare—and you enjoy the taste of sparkling wine (if not, Bordeaux is likely more your speed)—then a trip to the Champagne region will be a delightful way to fill your Paris itinerary!